aryan-arora-10/fastapi-app/readme.md

 # Social Media CRUD API Using FastAPI 🖥️

 Welcome to the Social Media CRUD API documentation.
 This project is a backend service built with FastAPI in Python, designed to handle basic social media operations such as creating, reading, updating, and deleting posts.
 Users can also upvote and downvote posts.
 The API uses OAuth2 with JWT tokens for authentication, ensuring secure access to the application.
 This covers the routes and installation.
-Detailed info is available in 'various markdowns'/readmeforme.md
+Detailed info is available in 'variousmarkdowns'/readmeforme.md

 ## Features 📜